avajs/ava/docs/03-assertions.md

 * `name`: the expected `.name` value of the thrown error
 * `code`: the expected `.code` value of the thrown error

 `expectation` does not need to be specified.
 If you don't need it but do want to set an assertion message you have to specify `undefined`.
-(AVA 3 also allows you to specify `null`.
-This will be removed in AVA 4.
-You can opt into this change early by enabling the `disableNullExpectations` experiment.)

 Example: